syncfusion-content/javascript-docs/js/Schedule/working-with-appointments.md

 ### All-Day

 Represents an appointment that is created for an entire day such as holiday events.
-It renders separately in All-day row, a separate place for all-day appointments.
+It renders separately in an All-day row, a separate place for all-day appointments.
 In Timeline (horizontal) view, all-day appointment renders in the usual work cells, as no all-day cells are present in that view.

 N> An all-day row is normally visible on the Scheduler, as the [showAllDayRow](/js/api/ejschedule#members:showalldayrow) property is set to true by default.